What is Financial Planning and Analysis (FP&A)?

 Financial planning and analysis (FP&A) is the process of budgeting, analyzing and forecasting the financial data which can help the organization to be aligned to its financial goals and also to support strategic business decisions of the company, it also helps an investor to know if the company is stable and profitable enough for the investment.

-- Financial Planning and Analysis form an integral part of any organization which can help to take futuristic decisions for the company based on the analysis from the data.
+- Financial Planning and Analysis form an integral part of any organization which can help to make futuristic decisions for the company based on the analysis from the data.

-- Cash flow management and FP&A proves to the pillars for the growth of the company which eventually will generate profits year on year
+- Cash flow management and FP&A prove to the pillars for the growth of the company, which eventually will generate profits year on year.

-- It considers business and economic scenarios, historic trends to anticipate future potential obstacles and at the same time forecasting the company’s financial results.
+- It considers business and economic scenarios, historical trends to anticipate future potential obstacles and, at the same time, forecasting the company’s financial results.

 - This can be used to analyze financial data to forecast the economic trend and to implement the financial policy for the company.

-- Since, this is done through the financial data it depicts the financial numbers for the company by analyzing financial statements like cash flow, balance sheet, and income statement.
+- Since this is done through the financial data, it depicts the financial numbers for the company by analyzing financial statements like cash flowCash FlowCash Flow is the amount of cash or cash equivalent generated & consumed by a Company over a given period.
+It proves to be a prerequisite for analyzing the business’s strength, profitability, & scope for betterment. , balance sheet, and income statement.

 - A periodic analysis of the financial data will help the entity to maintain the data and analyzing the trends to make any managerial decision for future advancements.

 - The financial analysis sets a good base for any company to succeed by the setting of the financial and business plan; adequate planning leads to create a better understanding of how business is performing as compared to the projections done.